 A compensation summary report, for example, gives information on employee payroll deductions for employer-sponsored health benefits, allowing you to manage open enrollment and ongoing benefits administration more efficiently.

 4. Headcount Report

 A headcount report can also show trends in staff mobility.
-It helps you to observe which departments have lost skill over time and which departments have reached their full capacity.
-Employee censuses, time and attendance reports, and training cost summaries all start with a detailed headcount report.
+It helps you observe which departments have lost people over time and which have reached their total capacity.
+Employee censuses, time and attendance reports, and training cost summaries start with a detailed headcount report.
 You can report on the following using real-time headcount data from an HCM platform:

 - Employee count and turnover broke down by location, department, and function